E.U. threatens firms that abide by Trump's latest Iran sanctions

 Trump doubled down on his stance on Iran early Tuesday.

-At midnight Monday, the U.S. began targeting oil-rich Iran's automotive industry, civil aviation sector, as well as trade of gold and other metals are the first in a set of punitive measures had been eased under Trump’s predecessor Barack Obama.
+At midnight Monday, the U.S. began targeting oil-rich Iran's automotive industry and civil aviation sector, as well as trade in gold and other metals in a set of punitive measures that had been eased under Trump’s predecessor, Barack Obama.

 Trump has called for a wholesale overhaul of Iranian regional policies, such as an end to its military support for the Syrian government and regional militant groups like Lebanon's Hezbollah.
 The 2015 pact did not curb these actions, one reason Trump has called the agreement "the worst deal ever."